 C: Whiskey Springs to La Barge Springs

-Portion A: This segment seems to me to be the toughest of the 3 parts of the Red Tanks Trail.
+This segment seems to me to be the toughest of the three parts of the Red Tanks Trail.
 Beginning at Dripping Springs, you are at the intersection of Frasier and Randolph Canyon.
 From here, you follow the creek bed of Randolph Canyon north.
 The high route follows high on the east bank, but some prefer to stay in the creek bed.
-After about 0.8 mi, or about 15 minutes, the trail crosses (or leaves) the creek and proceeds on a steep climb directly west.
+After about 0.8 mi or about 15 minutes, the trail crosses (or leaves) the creek and proceeds on a steep climb directly west.
 It is imperative you pay close attention and keep your eyes peeled.
-Those following the trail high on the east bank will probably discover the crossing, however from the easier route up the creek bed, it is EXTREMELY easy to miss the turnoff to the west, it is not marked well at all and one might find themselves unfortunately heading up Randolph Canyon.
+Those following the trail high on the east bank will probably discover the crossing, however from the easier route up the creek bed, it is EXTREMELY easy to miss the turnoff to the west, it is not marked well at all, and one might find themselves, unfortunately, heading up Randolph Canyon.
 It was marked by a tiny cairn about 40 feet off the trail under a bush when I went.
-I thought that surely that couldn't be the marker for the creek exit, but I had been warned by a fellow hiker to keep my eyes open and luckily I investigated a bit and followed it up.
-It wasn't until I had climbed a few hundred yards that I actually convinced myself this was part of the Red Tanks and not some game trail.
-Those going in the reverse direction are likely to not have this problem, but I feel compelled to warn those headed north to watch closely.
+I thought that surely that couldn't be the marker for the creek exit, but a fellow hiker had warned me to keep my eyes open, and luckily I investigated a bit and followed it up.
+It wasn't until I had climbed a few hundred yards that I convinced myself this was part of the Red Tanks and not some game trail.
+Those going in the reverse direction are likely not to have this problem, but I feel compelled to warn those headed north to watch closely.